jcmrs/copilot-configuration/README.md

 ---

+## Platform Protocols & Constraints

+**All maintainers and autonomous agents must review [PLATFORM-PROTOCOLS.md](./PLATFORM-PROTOCOLS.md) before running workflows, proposing changes, or onboarding.**
+This document details platform, environment, and operational boundaries for reliable project maintenance and cross-role clarity.

+---

 ## Project Summary (Explicit Instruction)

 > **Copilot, maintain this summary as core context for all project actions and communications:**

 **Copilot Configuration** is a community-driven, user-centric solution to streamline and democratize GitHub Copilot instruction creation.
-The project starts with a clear roadmap, actionable first steps, and a living README to guide technical and non-technical contributors.
+The project starts with a clear roadmap, actionable first[...]

 **Kickstart your Copilot experience—no manual markdown required!**